Climate change pioneers recognised as Nobel Prize winners announced

 Professor Tim Palmer, Royal Society Research Professor in Climate Physics, Co-Director of the Oxford Martin Programme on Modelling and Predicting Climate and a Professorial Fellow of Jesus College Oxford, said it was a welcome recognition for climate science: “At last weather and climate science have been recognised to be part of mainstream physics, something meteorologists have always known, of course!”

-He added: "I am delighted that Suki Manabe, Klaus Hasselman and Giogio Parisi have been recognised for their pioneering work on modelling climate change and for developing techniques for representing the impact of small-scale processes (such as clouds and turbulence) on the large scale, an essential part of a modern climate model."
+He added: “I am delighted that Suki Manabe, Klaus Hasselmann and Giorgio Parisi have been recognised for their pioneering work on modelling climate change and for developing techniques for representing the impact of small-scale processes (such as clouds and turbulence) on the large scale, an essential part of a modern climate model."

 L to R: Syukuro Manabe, Klaus Hasselmann and Giorgio Parisi.
 Illustration: Niklas Elmehed © Nobel Prize Outreach